-Whilst the JDO spec only allows you to specify your mapping information using JDO metadata (annotations, or JDO/ORM XML metadata, or JDO Metadata API), it also allows you the option of using JPA metadata (annotations or JPA XML metadata).
+Whilst the JDO spec only allows you to specify your mapping information using JDO metadata (annotations, or JDO/ORM XML Metadata, or via the Metadata API), it also allows you the option of using JPA annotations.
 This is provided as a way of easily migrating across to JDO from JPA, for example.
 Consult the DataNucleus JPA mappings docs for details.